Ventura Vehicular Manslaughter Defense Attorneys

 - Felonies, which are charged when it is the result of gross negligence, are punishable by up to six years in prison, probation, and a $10,000 fine.

 Vehicular manslaughter is a serious offense that must be properly defended by a strong and knowledgeable attorney from our firm.
 You may have your license suspended or revoked if you are convicted of DUI-related vehicular manslaughter.
 We can thoroughly discuss your case and options for defense during a free consultation.

-This is a serious life-altering offense, so take action today!
+This is a serious, life-altering offense, so it’s important to contact us today.
 Do not risk being convicted of manslaughter based on the presumption of a conscious disregard for others' lives.